particle-iot/docs/src/content/reference/device-os/firmware.md

 {{api name1="System.sleep"}}

 This API is the previous API for sleep and is less flexible.
 You should use the [newer sleep APIs](#sleep-sleep-) with Device OS 1.5.0 and later.

+Using the current sleep APIs is recommended on all cellular devices.
+The legacy sleep API does not wait for the cellular modem to power off before going into sleep mode, which may leave the modem on or in a partially on state.
+The newer sleep APIs correct this.
+It will not be fixed in the legacy sleep APIs.

 `System.sleep()` can be used to dramatically improve the battery life of a Particle-powered project.
 There are several variations of `System.sleep()` based on which arguments are passed.